 - Click Add.

-How to Create Keyboard Shortcuts on a Mac: FAQ
+How to Create a Keyboard Shortcut on a Mac: FAQ

 Will my custom Mac keyboard shortcuts overwrite existing ones?